Abuton/DS-competitions/README.md

 I have been able to practice Clustering techinuques using KMeans and PCA methods to improve model performance additional feature engineering didn't work out well but we'll keep pushing

+Decided to add some of my datacamp guided projects to the repo